LordPhyre/Quasar-DSC/README.md

 #

 ### What we are currently working on:
-- [ ] Killing Bugs // everyone lmao
+- [ ] Color Saving // skill & jcjms
 - [ ] Marketplace // jcjms

 ### Features / To-Do List:
 - [ ] Custom Background/Wallpaper